soulsspeedruns/amardiscord/README.md

 ### Docker image

-You can also run `amardiscord` as a Docker image.
-During the build process, a Discord dump will be retrieved from a HTTP URL, built into a SQLite database and embedded in the image, so you will be able to run it without requiring any other dependencies.
+You can also deploy `amardiscord` as a Docker image.
+You will need to build your `amardiscord.sqlite` database file via the CLI first.

-Make sure to _always_ specify the `DATA_ARCHIVE_URL` build argument when building the image.
+Then, build and start the container, mounting the database file at `/app/amardiscord.sqlite`.

 ```
 # Clone the repo
 git clone https://github.com/soulsspeedruns/amardiscord && cd amardiscord

+# Build the database file
+cargo run --release -- build /path/to/my-server-backup

 # Build and run the Docker image
-docker build -t amardiscord . --build-arg DATA_ARCHIVE_URL=https://some.site/amardiscord-data.tar.gz
+docker build -t amardiscord .
-docker run --rm -it -p 3000:3000 amardiscord
+docker run --rm -it \
+    -p 3000:3000 \
+    -v ./amardiscord.sqlite:/app/amardiscord.sqlite:ro \
+    amardiscord
 ```